1

 -- Implementation of transforming FlatCurry expressions by applying

--- non-deterministically defined expressions transformations
+-- partially and non-deterministically defined expression transformations

 -- as long as possible.